vishnuharidas/benfords-law/README.md

 ```

 The script uses a publicly available data from [this repository](https://github.com/samayo/country-json).
 You can try out different data available in the repository, or any other data source.

+## License
+Copyright (c) 2023 Vishnu Haridas

+This software is published under MIT License.
+See [LICENSE.md](LICENSE.md) for more details.